Chlorogenic Acid

 Levothyroxine: similar absorption interference; separate by 4 hours.

-Caffeine-sensitive medications: many CYP1A2 substrates — chlorogenic acid alone is NOT a major CYP modifier, but coffee context matters.
+Caffeine-sensitive medications: many CYP1A2 substrates — chlorogenic acid alone is not a major CYP modifier, but coffee context matters.

 Frequently asked questions about Chlorogenic Acid